silarsis/rp-python-client/docs/DefaultApi.md

 # **auth_login_post**
 > InlineResponse200 auth_login_post(body=body)

 return access token (session id) upon successful basic or html auth (use username/password, or use basic auth)

-Post username and password and you will get back an RP-TOKEN value.
+Post username and password and you will get back an access_token value.
 Add that value to the Headers of all subsequent calls (see api_key security definition above) as your authenticated token.

 ### Example
 ```python
 from __future__ import print_statement
 import time